rocket-pool/rocketpool/docs/smart-node/node-setup.rst

 If you want to send ETH or tokens from your node account to another Ethereum address at any time, use::

-	rocketpool node send [address] [amount] [unit]
+	rocketpool node send [amount] [token] [to-address]

-This will send the specified amount of ETH, rETH or RPL from the node account to the specified address.
+This will send the specified amount of ETH or nETH from the node account to the specified address.